 - Bucerius Law School, Hamburg, Germany (Fall Semester Only).

 Founded in 2000, Bucerius Law School is the first private law school in Germany.
 The Program in International and Comparative Business Law takes place in the fall and is designed primarily for non-German law students.
 The program offers the opportunity to learn German, European, and international law.
 The International Program courses are held in English, but students may also take regular courses for German students if they are fluent in German.
+Requirements for student performance and grading methods can be found on Bucerius' Academic website.

 - National University of Singapore, Singapore